 Exhibitions and Awards

-Zhang won the Discovery Award at Les Rencontres d’Arles for The Yellow River in 2014.
-Working with the agency Most, Zhang also undertakes editorial and advertising commissions.
+Kechun won the Discovery Award at Les Rencontres d’Arles for The Yellow River in 2014.
+Working with the agency Most, Kechun also undertakes editorial and advertising commissions.
 He won the National Geographic Picks Global Photo Contest in 1998 and was shortlisted at the World Photography Awards in 2013.
 He has been exhibited at Photoquai, Paris; the Beijing Photo Biennale and the Delhi Photo Festival, India.